asit-asso/extract/docs/how-to/fme-form.md

 ## Set up the FME workspace

-1. In the downloaded folder, go to the subfolder `fme-form` and open up the `sample-script-FME2024.fmw` FME workspace.
+1. In the downloaded folder, go to the subfolder `fme` and open up the `sample-script-FME2024.fmw` FME workspace.

 2. The workspace uses a `creator` as a starting point.